 Aileen LeBlanc is a journalist, producer and director whose work in television, film and public radio has earned more than 60 regional and national awards.

-She is producer/director of the documentaries, Dayton Codebreakers (nominated for 3 regional Emmys) and Who’s Minding the Planet? (nominated for a Regional Emmy.)
-Her current film Take Us Home – about the Ethiopian Jews is now in the festival circuit and has won the World Cinema Documentary Film Editing Award from the Amsterdam Film Festival and Award of Merit from the Lucerne International Film Festival.
+She is producer/director of the documentaries Dayton Codebreakers (nominated for 3 regional Emmys) and Who’s Minding the Planet? (nominated for a Regional Emmy).
+Her latest film, Take Us Home, about Ethiopian Jews, is now in the festival circuit and has won the World Cinema Documentary Film Editing Award from the Amsterdam Film Festival and Award of Merit from the Lucerne International Film Festival.
 The film has screened at the Pan African Film Festival and the Studio City Festival in LA and the Sheba Festival in New York.
-Other official selections include, Denver, Philadelphia, Louisville Palm B each and Detroit.
+Other official selections include Denver, Philadelphia, Louisville, Palm Beach and Detroit.

 LeBlanc’s career in journalism includes two news director positions at WYSO and WHQR.
 Her national work has been featured on NPR, Voice of America, BBC, Monitor Radio, Pacifica and the CBC.

 She was honored by the Dayton League of Women Voters with a “Making Democracy Work Award.”
-And she was given the first place prize in documentary from Public Radio News Directors Inc. for a piece on loving and caring for a partner with Alzheimer's.
+She was given the first place prize in documentary from Public Radio News Directors Inc. for a piece on loving and caring for a partner with Alzheimer's.